 Re-aligning the Base Plate to 45° for Louvres

-Another set-up is used for cutting louvres where the angle is around 45°.
+Another set-up is used for cutting louvres where the joint involves a series of angled cuts.
 The Base Plate needs a little adaptation so that the whole plate arrangement will sit at 45° on the Channel and make 45° cuts in the work tracking beneath it in the Mortise Rail MR4, screwed to the Sliding Bar.